Teacher Taking Time By Dr Helen Street

 Consistency is the key to establishing healthy habits, whether about exercise or writing that novel.
 People often make the mistake of focusing on motivation rather than consistency.
 For example, they assume that people who exercise regularly or write every day are motivated to do so.
 Not true, they have simply learnt to stick to the plan and ‘get on with it’.
 Inspiration, motivation and wellbeing come with task persistence, they rarely proceed it.

-Dr Helen Street is an applied social psychologist with a passion for wellbeing in education.
+Dr Helen Street has an extensive background in social Psychology with a passion for wellbeing in education..
 She presents seminars and workshops for schools.
 Helen is also chair of The Positive Schools Conferences (www.positiveschools.com.au)